-During the housetraining process it's helpful to tether (KVP Animal Control Lead
+During the housetraining process it's helpful to tether (Poly Braided Lead

 When you're unable to watch your puppy at all times, he should be confined to an area small enough that he won't want to eliminate there.
 This space should be just big enough for him to comfortably stand, lie down, and turn around in.
 You can use gates

 to block off part of a utility room, bathroom or laundry room for this purpose.

 train your puppy.
 When using this method, be humane as possible.
 If your puppy has spent several hours in confinement, you'll need to take him directly to his bathroom spot as soon as you let him out, and praise him when he eliminates.